casdoor/casdoor-website/docs/permission/overview.md

 End of the chapter, we will use a practical example to show you how Casdoor cooperates with external applications for permission control.

 Let's start!

-## Other tips

-The current Casdoor Web UI provides very limited support for permission policy configuration, and the API interface provided is far less flexible than using Casbin directly.
-But if you have fewer permission policies and a simpler model (such as RBAC models), it is quite convenient to directly use Casdoor as the authentication service.

-Casdoor's permission management features are still under development and should be used with caution in production environments.